-- provide a technical forum to discuss, exchange information and harmonise emission inventories including emission factors, methodologies and guidelines; - conduct in-depth evaluation of emission factors and methodologies in current operation; and - cooperate with other international organisations working on emission inventories with the aim of harmonising methodologies and reporting requirements, and avoiding duplication of work.
+- provide a technical forum to discuss, exchange information and harmonise emission inventories including emission factors, methodologies and guidelines; - conduct in-depth evaluation of emission factors and methodologies in current operation; - cooperate with other international organisations working on emission inventories with the aim of harmonising methodologies and reporting requirements, and avoiding duplication of work.

-TFEIP meets these objectives through its one or two annual meetings (usually sponsored by a host country), by guiding the annual emissions review process and developing the Guidebook.
-For its detailed work it has established a number of expert panels.
+The TFEIP meets these objectives through one or two annual meetings (usually sponsored by a host country), by guiding the annual emissions review process and by developing the Guidebook.
+For its detailed work it has established a number of expert panels (see Section 1.6 above).

-1.7.2 The European Environment Agency
+1.7.4 The European Environment Agency

-The European Environment Agency (EEA) (www.eea. europa.eu) is an agency of the European Union.
+The EEA (www.eea.europa.eu/) is an agency of the European Union.
 Its task is to provide sound, independent information on the environment.
-EEA is a major information source for those involved in developing, adopting, implementing and evaluating environmental policy, and also the general public.
-The multi-annual strategy and annual work plans of the EEA are publicly available.
+The EEA aims to support sustainable development by helping to achieve significant and measurable improvement in Europe's environment, through the provision of timely, targeted, relevant and reliable information to policymakers and the public.
+Its multiannual strategy and annual work plans are publicly available through its website.

 The regulation establishing the EEA was adopted by the European Union in 1990.
 It came into force in late 1993 immediately after the decision was taken to locate the EEA in Copenhagen.
-Operations started in October 1993, work started in earnest in 1994.
-The regulation also established the European environment information and observation network (Eionet) (10).
+Operations started in October 1993, and work started in earnest in 1994.
+The regulation also established the European Environment Information and Observation Network (Eionet) (11).